BNasmith/PTForsyth/PTFWorkofChrist.md

 His conscience has to be pacified as well as His heart indulged.
 And if His conscience be not met, ours is not sure.
-Has His conscience been met ?
+Has His conscience been met?
 Conscience has always mistrust in the background if grace is mere remission.
 Mere remission of sin does not satisfy even us.
-If conscience witnesses, against our extenuations, to the holy majesty of moral claim, is it to be less severe and less changeless than the claim of God Himself ?
+If conscience witnesses, against our extenuations, to the holy majesty of moral claim, is it to be less severe and less changeless than the claim of God Himself?
 Conscience has in trust
 God's law and its majesty, which must be made good, as mere remission does not make it.
-Sup- pose I transgress and I hear the message of grace, does it tell me the accusing, irrepressible demand of conscience, the haunting fear of judgment, was an illusion ?
+Sup- pose I transgress and I hear the message of grace, does it tell me the accusing, irrepressible demand of conscience, the haunting fear of judgment, was an illusion?
 It is doing me very ill service if it does.
-True, there is now no condemnation for faith ; but if the message of grace ever teaches us that the judgment of conscience is exaggeration, is illusion, it is not the true grace of God.
+True, there is now no condemnation for faith; but if the message of grace ever teaches us that the judgment of conscience is exaggeration, is illusion, it is not the true grace of God.
 If a message of grace